andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 As rehearsals continue we get more comfortable with each run.
 Less thinking and more emoting.

-On the Saturday before the shows I was feeling really comfortable.
+On the Saturday before the shows I'm feeling really comfortable.

-During one pass of Lewistons I shot Mark a little wave. *Hey, how ya doin'*.
+During one pass of Lewistons I shoot Mark a little wave. *Hey, how ya doin'*.
-He gave an eye-rolley smirk and wrote "Andy, you shit!" in his notebook.
+He gives an eye-rolley smirk and writes "Andy, you shit!" in his notebook.

 And then on the first nude pass I hit Mark with a pec blast.

 <div class="tenor-gif-embed mb-3" data-postid="4754376" data-share-method="host" data-aspect-ratio="1.79856" data-width="100%"><a href="https://tenor.com/view/terry-crews-muscle-chest-pecs-move-gif-4754376">Terry Crews Pecs GIF</a>from <a href="https://tenor.com/search/terry+crews-gifs">Terry Crews GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

-This resulted in what I have to imagine is a completely novel entry in Marks notebook,
+This results in what I have to imagine is a completely novel entry in Marks notebook,

 "Andy, you fuck!"